future-proof-iot/RIOT-rs/book/src/tooling/coap.md

-Before the client can send OSCORE requests, it POSTs the token to the server over an unprotected connection (the token itself is encrypted), along with a random number and some housekeeping that go into the establishment of an OSCORE context.
+Before the client can send OSCORE requests, it POSTs the token to the server over an unprotected connection (the token itself is encrypted), along with a random number and some housekeeping data that go into the establishment of an OSCORE context.

 The [documentation of the CoAP/ACE-OAuth PoC project] describes the whole setup in more detail.